peteroupc/petero-csharp/docs/PeterO.Png.md

         int width,
         int height);

-Initializes a new instance of the  class.
+Initializes a new instance of the[PeterO.Png](PeterO.Png.md) class.

 <b>Parameters:</b>